 HIS words will explain it all for us.
 HIS words will tell us who HE is.
 HIS words will show us what HE requires.
 HIS words will show us the way back when we go astray and HIS words will reveal HIS rewards when we remain faithful.
 HIS words direct us unto HIM.
 They point to HIM.
 Indeed!
 And this is the true translation of the word commonly translated with in the opening passage of the fourth Gospel.

-Over seventy times is pros used in this one Gospel, and only here, in the opening two verses, is it translated with.
+Over seventy times is the Greek word pros used in this one Gospel, and only here, in the opening two verses, is it translated with.
 Pros does not necessarily mean with.
 It more often means to, or towards.
-There is a Greek word meaning with, meta (see JOHN 7:33 where meta and pros are used in the same verse), so if the writer had meant that the "Word" was with GOD in the beginning he could have used this word, but he chose pros because the "Word" points us towards GOD, as it is thus rendered in the Concordant version.
+There is a Greek word meaning with, meta (see JOHN 7:33 where meta and pros are used in the same verse), so if the writer had meant that the "Word" was with GOD in the beginning he could have used this word meta, but he chose pros instead because the "Word" points us towards GOD, as it is thus rendered in the Concordant Version.

 Whenever GOD spoke it was revelation, revealing that which was unknown.
 Thus HIS words, written and spoken, reveal aspects which HE delights to make known.
 HIS word is a light, illuminating the secrets of HIS kingdom.

-Paul wrote to the Corinthians that the Hebrew Bible records GOD guiding Israel by a pillar of fire, of their crossing the parted Sea, of their idolatry and lust and fornication and murmuring, were all examples and "are written for our admonition" (1 CORINTHIANS 10:1-12).
+Paul wrote to the Corinthians that the records of GOD guiding Israel by a pillar of fire; of their crossing the parted Sea; of their idolatry and lust and fornication and murmuring; that these were all examples and "are written for our admonition" (1 CORINTHIANS 10:1-12).
 The very purpose of those passages of the Hebrew Bible being preserved is plainly set forth by Paul in that twelfth verse, "Wherefore let him that thinketh he standeth take heed lest he fall".

 "Take heed"!
 Take heed to what?
 To GOD's word.
 To the records in the Hebrew Bible that record for us GOD's acts.
 Those records that demonstrate man's reward for his obedience and the consequence of his disobedience.
 What follows the "fear of the LORD"?
 Obedience!
 And what follows indifference to HIS word?
 Disobedience!

-In the epistle to the Hebrews, the apostle sets forth again the importance of receiving the words of GOD.
+In the epistle to the Hebrews, the writer sets forth the vital importance of receiving the words of GOD.